nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 ### Review

-Review data helps to flag pages that have not been review within the desired period and to mark pages as having issues.
+Review data helps to flag pages that have not been reviewed within the desired period and to mark pages as having issues.

 `date` must be in [iso date format `YYYY-MM-DD`](https://en.wikipedia.org/wiki/ISO_8601).